dzaporozhets/clojure-web-application/README.md

 [![pipeline status](https://gitlab.com/dzaporozhets/clojure-web-application/badges/master/pipeline.svg)](https://gitlab.com/dzaporozhets/clojure-web-application/commits/master)

-The goal of this project is to make blank web application with authentication and tests.
+The goal of this project is to make a blank web application with authentication and tests.
-It can be used as template for starting new project on Clojure or for learning Clojure.
+It can be used as an template for starting a new project on Clojure or for learning Clojure.

-Merge requests to this projects are welcome!
+Merge requests to this project are welcome!

 ## Features

 * Registration
 * Login
-* Profile page with ability to remove account
+* Profile page with ability to update the password and remove the account
 * PostgreSQL database with migrations
-* Layout with Bootstrap css and jQuery
+* Layout with Bootstrap CSS and jQuery

 ## Screenshot